dapr/docs/concepts/bindings/bindings_api.md

 If running place this file in your `components` folder next to your state store and message queue yml configurations.
 If running on kubernetes apply the component to your cluster.

+> **Note:** In production never place passwords or secrets within Dapr components.
+For information on securly storing and retrieving secrets refer to [Setup Secret Store](../../../howto/setup-secret-store)

 ## Invoking Service Code Through Input Bindings

 A developer who wants to trigger her app using an input binding can listen on a ```POST``` http endpoint with the route name being the same as ```metadata.name```.